- Antigua Home

 Arrival and Departure

 You need to fly into Aurora International Airport in Guatemala City.
-As soon as you have booked your flight, forward those details on to our helpful in-country coordinator.
+As soon as you have booked your flight, forward those details to our helpful in-country coordinator.
 They’ll set up your airport pickup for you, and we’ll have a local representative waiting to welcome you when you land.
 They’ll be holding a sign with your name on it and will take you safely to your accommodations.

 We suggest arriving a day early.
 You’ll have to spring for an extra night of accommodations but arriving at your project refreshed and well rested is worth the minor expense.

-Whether or not you need to apply in advance for a tourist visa to travel in Guatemala depends on what your nationality is.
+Whether or not you need to apply in advance for a tourist visa to travel in Guatemala depends on your nationality.
 Do some research ahead of time to find out the requirements based on your home country.
 If you are from the US, Canada, Australia, or the UK, all you need is a passport valid for 6 months and you can enter for 90 days without applying ahead for a visa.